 </html>

-• ${css} is where Joystick will output the CSS styles pulled from your email template components (and any child components they might render).
+: Where Joystick injects styles from your email template components (and any child components).${preheader}

-Beyond this, a base HTML template can contain any HTML you'd like.
+Beyond these required tags, your base HTML template can include any other HTML you need.

 Custom Base Templates

-While it's recommended that you stick to a single base template, in some cases, multiple base templates can be helpful for separating things like marketing emails from transactional emails.
-To support this, Joystick allows you to define custom base HTML and CSS templates following the convention of base_<custom_template_name>.html and base_<custom_template_name>.css.
+While it’s recommended to stick with a single base template, multiple base templates can be useful for separating marketing emails from transactional emails.

 email.send({